gokatz/twigo/README.md

 - npm install
 - open config.js
 - [Edit the file to add the twitter API keys and secrets.
 Save file]
+- [change the q string according to your need]
 - node bot.js

 Happy retweeting :)